 - When they need developers: Custom components, APIs, architecture decisions

-- Why it's opportunity: More applications = more integration and customization work
+- Why it's opportunity: More applications means more integration and customization work

 Strategic Career Moves for Developers